 “Never assume that a woman is pregnant.”

 According to the survey conducted by the Korean Ministry of Health and Welfare on pregnant women in 2016, 40.9% of pregnant women said they had not received consideration as a pregnant woman in the public transport.
-However, when asking the general passengers why they did not care, 49.4% said they did not know whether the women were pregnant.
-Women in their early months of pregnancy may not yet be showing, but it is the time when the mother and baby should stay in the most stable position to grow normally.
+However, when asking the general passengers why they did not care, 49.4% said they did not know whether the women was pregnant.
+Women in their early months of pregnancy may not yet be showing, but this is the time when the mother and baby should stay in the most stable position to grow normally.

 - Please Offer a Seat